 - Continuously tune for Spark shuffle, cluster utilization, and storage system optimal write throughout.

-To learn more about Delta Lake on Databricks, see Delta Lake.
+To learn more about Delta Lake on Databricks, see Delta Lake and Delta Engine guide.

 For blogs about using Delta Lake for GDPR and CCPA compliance written by Databricks experts, see: